heikkipora/gitlab-radiator/README.md

 - `gitlabs / maxNonFailedJobsVisible` - Number of non-failed jobs visible for a stage at maximum.
 Helps with highly concurrent project pipelines becoming uncomfortably high.
 Default values is unlimited.
 - `gitlabs / caFile` - CA file location to be passed to the request library when accessing the gitlab instance.
 - `gitlabs / ignoreArchived` - Ignore archived projects.
 Default value is `true`
+- `gitlabs / offlineRunners` - Report any offline CI runners.
+Set to `all` to include shared runners (requires administrator or auditor access), or `none` to ignore runner status completely.
+Set to `default` or leave out to report only on group / project runners available to the user.
 - `groupSuccessfulProjects` - If set to `true` projects with successful pipeline status are grouped by namespace.
 Projects with other pipeline statuses are still rendered seperately.
 Default value is `false`.
 - `horizontal` - If set to `true` jobs are ordered horizontally to stages.
 Default value is `false`.
 - `auth / username` - Enables HTTP basic authentication with the defined username and password.